 Here is a list of international flights we recommend if your child is flying from France, Italy or Spain.
 They are direct flights and arrive at times that will make the best experience for your child on opening day.
 The return flight recommended for Italy departs after our suggested scheduled times but we prefer your child to be on a direct flight home so we will only charge the $60 fee if you select this flight.

 We strongly recommend children fly to and from camp as unaccompanied children/minors, if permitted by the airline and they are not on a chaperoned flight.
 Flights are often delayed, canceled, or rerouted.
 If your child’s flight encounters a problem while they are flying as an unaccompanied child/minor, airline personnel will properly care for them.
 Be aware, some airlines do not offer unaccompanied child/minor service for connecting flights.
 Airlines also limit the age at which a child can travel as an unaccompanied child/minor.
 This age limit varies from airline to airline.

-If possible, please have your child wear a Kingsley Pines red T-shirt while flying to camp to help staff identify them at the gate.
+Please have your child wear a Kingsley Pines red T-shirt while flying to camp to help staff identify them at the gate.
 We understand a first time international camper will not have a Kingsley Pines red T-shirt because their camp clothing was shipped directly to camp.
 If possible, they should wear a red shirt.

 Every camper flying to camp should have the following items and information with them and kept in a secure place for flying:

 We will keep their cell phone, passport, plane tickets and any travel money in our camp safe while they are at camp and return these items to them for their departure.
 Please keep a copy of your child’s passport at home.
 We will make sure your child’s cell phone has a sufficient charge when it is returned to them for their return flight.
 It will be up to your child to not consume all of the battery charge before landing.